 How close will we get to the whales?

 There are strict guidelines when it comes to watching whales in Canadian waters.
 We take these regulations very seriously so as not to influence the behaviour of marine mammals in any way.
 We want to respect the fact that these are wild animals and remain impartial observers.
 We can get as close as 100m to marine wildlife.

-What is the best time of day to see whales and bears?
+What is the best time to see whales and bears?

 Whales are in our coastal waters all the time!
+We offer Whale Watching Tours from March to October.
 Anytime is a good time to go, weather permitting.
 We offer Whale Watching Tours at 10:30, 2:00 and 5:00 pm.

 What should we wear?

 Please dress very warmly and wear flat, closed-toed shoes (strappy high heels are not ideal for marine travel).
 We will be travelling at more than 30 miles per hour (55km/h) and temperatures are at least 10 degrees C cooler on the water, so a windbreaker or jacket will help you to comfortably enjoy the outdoors.
 Open vessel passengers are required to wear our stylish red cruiser suits, which serve the dual purpose of keeping you warm and acting as a life preserver.
 Cruiser suits are required by Transport Canada to ride aboard the open vessels.
 Don’t forget sunscreen, sun glasses (even if it’s cloudy, they help keep wind out of your eyes), binoculars, and an extra layer, just in case.

 If you are prone to motion sickness while in a car, or have experienced sea sickness in the past, we recommend being prepared by visiting a pharmacy to discuss the best option for you.
 Fortunately, there are many options to reduce the risk of becoming sea sick.

 Do tours depart if it is raining in Tofino?